-Guidelines Generally Applicable to Recreational Uses
+28. Guidelines Generally Applicable to Recreational Uses

 Some recreational uses are compatible with the Company's Right of Way.
-However, no improvements or changes to the Right of Way should be made without prior written approval from the Company.
-Some items that will not be allowed within a Right of Way are, by way of example and not limitation, dugouts, backstops, bleachers, stadium lighting, press boxes, scoreboards, goals, tents, and concession stands.
+However, no improvements or changes to the Right of Way may be made without a Consent Agreement.
+Some items not allowed within a Right of Way are, by way of example and not limitation, dugouts, backstops, bleachers, stadium lighting, press boxes, scoreboards, goals, goal posts, tennis courts, basketball courts, tents, and concession stands.
 Recreation trails on Company Rights of Way will be reviewed on a case-by-case basis.
 If the trail is approved by way of a Consent Agreement, some of the restrictions that may apply are:

-- The Company will maintain the right to use the trails as accessroutes; - The trails shall not be located within twenty-five (25) feet of any structure, foundation, pole, transformer, equipment, guy, or anchor; - The trails shall be designed to withstand American Association of State Highway and Transportation Officials (AASHTO) designation HS20-44 wheel loadings(or ASSHTO HL93 truck loading); - The trails may be temporarily blocked or closed for an extended period of time to permit Company-required maintenance or construction activities; - The trails shall conform to existing grades; and - If a trail is an access point to public transportation, it will be the Requestor's responsibility to provide a safe alternate route during any Company maintenance or construction activities.
+- The Company will maintain the right to use the trails as access routes - The trails shall not be located within fifty (50) feet of any structure, foundation, pole, transformer, equipment, guy, or anchor - The trails shall be located within ten (10) feet of the outer edge of the Company's Right of Way. - The trails shall be designed to withstand American Association of State Highway and Transportation Officials (AASHTO) designation HS20-44 wheel loadings or ASSHTO HL93 truck loading - The trails may be temporarily blocked or closed for an extended period of time to permit Company-required maintenance or construction activities - The trails shall conform to existing grades - If a trail is an access point to public transportation, it will be the Requestor's responsibility to provide a safe alternate route during any Company maintenance or construction activities.